Rathfarnham Theatre Group (RTG) has not allowed the current pandemic to curb its enthusiasm!

 In November we did a rehearsed reading of The West Clare Railway -v- William Percy French.
 The reading was performed by kind permission of Tish Dunleavy, founder of Leitrim Percy French Society, who wrote the play to commemorate the centenary of the death of Percy French.
 The performance was directed by our very own Phil Fitzpatrick and we were delighted that Tish was able to join us on Zoom for the rehearsed reading.
 We thoroughly enjoyed performing this very entertaining piece and hope that we brought Tish’s writing to life with our interpretation of her very lively court setting!

 In 2021, apart from continuing with our readings and workshops, we are also planning two special productions.
 Maria Burke King is directing Eden by Eugene O’Brien and Anne O’Connell is directing The Approach by Mark O’Rowe.
 These are two wonderful plays by two very talented Irish playwrights.
-We are hoping that these productions can be performed for an invited audience, virtually or otherwise, in Spring 2021, depending on public health advice.
+We have performed Eden via YouTube on 24 March and will present The Approach for an invited audience, virtually or otherwise, in Autumn 2021, depending on public health advice.

 While the virtual world of Zoom has kept us going through these strange times, there is really nothing to replace live performance.
 Like all drama groups across the country, we can’t wait to get back on stage to perform for live audiences.
 But, in the meantime, we’re using our time to learn new skills, keep drama alive, and most importantly, to connect with all our members.